Double Glazing Condensation Repair Cost

 For a blown or misted window, a repair is almost always the most sensible and cost-effective option, as long as the window frame itself is in good condition.

 The replacement of a single unit is a relatively simple process, which for a standard unit can be completed within the hour.
-In the event you are replacing all your windows, this is usually considered a whole days work.
+Replacing all windows in a property is typically considered a full day's work.

 | Job Description | Material Cost | Labour Cost |